There’s a reason that Xfer Serum is so popular and used by producers such as KSHMR, Marshmello and Jauz.

-They’ve even including the Serum FX as a seperate plugin, so you can process sounds outside of Serum with the same units.
+They’ve even included the Serum FX as a separate plugin, so you can process sounds outside of Serum with the same units.

 So why is it so good?
 Because you’ve got 11 FX units that you can use in any order you like – as if you were adding plugins inside your DAW.

 They can also be enabled and disabled as you like, so they don’t take up space if you’re not using them.

 If there’s one thing I want you to take away from this Serum tutorial, it’s the power of FX.
 Let’s take a look at them all.